ethereum/ethereum-org-website/src/content/community/support/index.md

 #### How do I mine Ethereum? {#mining-ethereum}

 Ethereum mining is no longer possible.
-Ethereum mining was switched off when the network moved from proof-of-work to proof-of-stake.
+Mining was switched off when Ethereum moved from proof-of-work to proof-of-stake.
 Now, instead of miners, Ethereum has validators.
-Validators stake ether and receive staking rewards for securing the network.
+Validators stake ETH and receive staking rewards for securing the network.

-#### How do I become a staker/validator?
+#### How do I become a staker/validator? {#become-validator}

-To become a validator you are required to stake 32 ETH in the Ethereum deposit contract and set up a validator node.
-More information is available on our [staking pages](/staking) and at the staking [launchpad](https://launchpad.ethereum.org/).
+To become a validator, you must stake 32 ETH in the Ethereum deposit contract and set up a validator node.
+More information is available on our [staking pages](/staking) and at [the staking launchpad](https://launchpad.ethereum.org/).